mprat21/ssms-old/docs/ssmsgui/asm.md

 ###	Search devices

 With this function, you can search for devices and users.
 More precisely, you can search for or filter specific entries.
 Enter the desired value into the input field and click the magnifier icon.
-Please find additional information about the search options in the administrator manual for the Kernel module in the chapter “Search”.
+Please find additional information about the search options in the administrator manual for the Kernel module in the chapter **“Search”**.

 ## Properties view